-Recommendations: Successful completion of Introduction to Integrated Math I with a C or higher.
+Recommendations: Successful completion of Introduction to Integrated Math I.

 INTEGRATED MATH IB

 Integrated Math IB is the second course in a two-year sequence designed to support students in the successful completion of Integrated Math I. Students in this course will complete Integrated Math I over a two-year cycle comprised of Integrated Math IA and Integrated Math IB.
 This course features topics covered in the second (Spring) semester of Integrated Math I. Upon successful completion of this course, students will meet the Algebra requirement for graduation.